 A decision on final speed limitation for both fjords and in the tunnel will be made at a later date, as part of the revision of the Maritime Traffic Act.
 Through the tunnel, it will likely be eight knots for speed boats, which equals a ten minute voyage through the tunnel.
 Other boats would most likely have to hold five knots.

-The tunnel will have fendering that have been dimensioned for the largest vessels that may pass through it.
+The tunnel will have fendering that have been dimensioned for the largest vessels that may pass through.

 The structure will be more simular to that of a large and long mountain hall than a tunnel, and we plan to engage highly experienced engineers to carry out construction.
 In Norway, there is plenty of experience and great expertise in this type of work.
 The upper part of the ship tunnel will be run the same way as conventional road tunnels.
 After that, the construction will work downwards, layer by layer.
 This method is called pallet blasting.

-The masses will be transported out of the tunnel by vehicles in a traditional manner.
-Furthermore, the masses will be transported on large barges to other locations for final disposal.
+The rock mass will be transported out of the tunnel by vehicles in a traditional manner.
+Furthermore, the rock mass will be transported on large barges to other locations for final disposal.
 There might also be a need to establish a service tunnel next to the main tunnel.

 A final solution in terms of driving method and logistics will probably be clarified in cooperation with the contractor.

-The masses are going to be used in the neighboring municipalities to establish new landmass and expand existing areas for business purposes.
-Which municipalities and which areas have not yet been decided.
+The extracted rock mass will be used in the neighboring municipalities to establish new land areas and expand existing areas for business purposes.
+Which municipalities and areas have not yet been decided.
 Sections of the masses may be deposited in a regulated deposit at sea.